MAPIIIAJI/lugate/README.md

 valid response.

 ## Lugate proxy call
-Lugate brings its own protocol to live for transferring some additional logic over JSON-RPC 2.0 request.
-It adds capabilities for routing and caching.
+Lugate brings its own protocol for transferring some additional logic over JSON-RPC 2.0 request to live.
+It adds some additional capabilities for routing and caching.
-The *params* member of the request object gets some additional mandatory members:
+The *params* member of the [request object](http://www.jsonrpc.org/specification#request_object) gets some additional mandatory members:

 * **route** - fo the routing note
 * **cache** - for the caching lifetime
 * **params** - the regular array of parameter values

-After the request is processed by the Lugate module, the **route** and **cache** values are removed from the *params* member and the **params** value is expanded on the full *params* field.
+After the request is processed by the Lugate module, the **route** and **cache** values are removed from the *params* member and the **params** value is expanded to fill the whole *params* field.

+## Testing
+The framework used for testing is called `busted` and is easily installed through the `luarocks` manager.
+After installing it just run the command `busted test/luagate_test.lua` from inside of the projects root directory.

-## Example
+## Example of usage
 ```lua
 -- Get request body
 body = ngx.req.get_body_data()